Skip to main content

 Benchmark the work you actually performed, not the most flattering version of your job.
 IRS guidance includes comparable pay in similar businesses and states that officer wages should generally be commensurate with duties.
 Use these selection criteria:

-Use current reference sources after verification.
+Verify current reference sources before you use them.
 A practical hierarchy is official data first, such as BLS OEWS, then reputable industry references when they improve fit for specialty, seniority, or local market.
 Record the occupation choice, geography, industry filter if used, data year, and access date.
 If newer benchmark data was not yet available, say that plainly in your file.

 Do not leave this analysis scattered across tabs, screenshots, and memory.
 Put it into one internal memo so a reviewer can follow how you set the wage.
 Your short "Reasonable Compensation Report" should include: